-- Pine nuts – or chopped walnuts or almonds
+- Pine nuts – if you don’t like pine nuts you can use finely chopped walnuts or almonds

 - Hot sauce

 - Worcestershire sauce

 - Nutritional yeast – this plant based ingredient is the key to bring out the cheese flavor of your dip.
 You can also replace this by dairy free vegan parmesan if preferred